DXC-0/DXC-0/README.md

 <details close><summary> About me 💻 </summary>
-Criminal sciences and Cybersecurity, that's what distracted me, sometimes...
+Psychology, Criminal sciences and Cybersecurity, that's what distracted me, sometimes...
 I am a SOC analyst by day and an OSINT scrapper by night.
 Otherwise I am an Archlinux user, as you may have noticed - The best functional distro to farm on Diablo IV (btw)</details>

 <details close><summary>What if we live in a bunker ? </summary>
 I mean, it's comfortable, away from noise, from the dictates (the real ones, those with weapons), from false experts, from false enthusiasts, from illogical and cognitive dissonance.</details>